MonetDBSolutions/monetdb-client-bench/README.md

 * The URL of the database to connect to, in the appropriate URL dialect.
 * The name of the query file.
 The runner should look for the keywords described above and exit if it finds any @KEYWORD@ that it doesn't recognize.
-* The reply size, -1 for infinite
-* The duration in seconds to run the test for.
-Repeat the query until the duration has expired.
+* How long to run the test, in seconds as a floating point value.
+The runner should repeat the query until the duration has expired.

-If only the database url is given, or no parameter at all, it should print some metadata including the language version, the library version and if the url was given, the MonetDB version.
+If only the database url is given, or no parameter at all, a runner should print some metadata including the language version, the library version and if the url was given, the MonetDB version.

 The runner first runs the query once for warmup and to determine the column types in the result set.
-Then it sets its internal clock to 0.0 and starts running the query and processing the result repeatedly, until time runs out.
+Then it sets its internal clock to 0.0 and starts running the query repeatedly until time runs out.
 After each query it prints the elapsed time since the start of its run in nanoseconds.

 This means that from the output of the runner we can quickly see exactly how long it ran (maximum of the samples) and how often it managed to run the query (count of the